 “Under the old rates, if a customer used very few kWh and had a significant contribution to peak kW demand, then the customer’s bill was not large enough to even pay TVA for the wholesale energy cost, leaving nothing to compensate EPB for the value of being connected to the grid,” Ray told the Daily Times.
 “Those customers are going to be paying more because their costs were not formerly being covered.
 Those folks were being subsidized by other customers that were paying more than their actual fair share.
 There is really no way to sugar coat that.
 The new rate makes sure that all pay their fair share and that no one pays more than their fair share.”

-More recently, as illustrated at right, Mr. Ray has explained that the new rate structure actually helps Glasgow EPB customers save money.
+More recently, as illustrated below, Mr. Ray has explained that the new rate structure actually helps Glasgow EPB customers save money.
 So from EPB’s point of view, the new rates are about reducing subsidies and helping customers save money.

 However, as reported by E&E, reducing subsidies and helping customers save money is causing fear and hardship for some residents.